 They pharmacies they recommend have a special formulation which makes the medicine (any PPI, like Nexium, Omeprazole, Prevacid) tastes good (like vanilla cake batter) and there is absolutely no timing.
 You can give with a bottle or food or just by itself.
 There is no waiting 30 minutes or an hour before feeding.
 And the compound lasts the full 30 days.

 Again, I am just a regular parent from Richmond, VA, but so much of what I’ve read seems like what we went through.
-If you can’t find a doctor in your area, make an appt with Dr. Jennifer Prince.
+If you can’t find a doctor in your area, make an appt with Dr. Tamika.
 She is a Pediatrician who works just like any other Pediatrician during the day, but makes time to do telemedicine appts across the world to help parents like us.
 We did it and now our local Pediatrician is on board with MARCI dosing.
 She’s even changed her prescribing habits for others since we came into her life.